Slavery in New France: Personal history of slaves

 Pierre was one of the first recorded slaves in New France.
 In 1690, he appeared on the official hospital records at the age of 15.
 Between 1690 and 1692, his Jesuit master who identified Pierre as his "domestic" placed him twice in the care of the hospital.
 He was of Panis origin; initially captured in the Illinois territories, he belonged to the Jesuit missionaries of Quebec.

-Marie-Joachim was an enslaved Mesquaki (Fox) Indian who belonged to Julien Trottier dit Desrivieres, a wealthy merchant of Montreal.
+Marie-Joachim was an enslaved Meskwaki woman who belonged to Julien Trottier dit Desrivieres, a wealthy merchant of Montreal.
 She was brought to Montreal as a slave around 1712 but only appeared in official records in 1725 at the age of 22 due to her involvement in a criminal trial.
 She was accused of stealing trade goods from her master's warehouse with the intention of giving them to her French lover.
 While she was sentenced to have her hands cut off, she was sold, instead to a master in Quebec City where she worked as a domestic slave.
 She eventually died a few years later in her late 20s.

 Marie-Marguerite was an enslaved Plains Indian who belonged to Marc-Antoine Huard de Dormicourt, a naval officer from Quebec City.
 Marie-Marguerite appeared in the record in 1740 in her late twenties when she sued Marc-Antoine Huard de Dormicourt for her freedom.
 Her trial ignited a debate within the population of New France because she was challenging the legality of her enslavement and forcing inhabitants to question the legal boundaries of slavery.
 Unfortunately for Marie-Marguerite, however, she lost her appeal and was sent to work on a Caribbean sugar plantation.